RobMasters/RJMCommentBundle/Resources/doc/8-adding_symfony2s_builtin_acl_security.md

 ```

 This will make sure that the Acl entries in the database are correct.
 This comment
-must be run whenever any configuration for security changes in FOSCommentBundle,
+must be run whenever any configuration for security changes in RJMCommentBundle,
 including enabling the security features or changing the FQCN of your extended
-FOSCommentBundle objects.
+RJMCommentBundle objects.

 ## That is it!
 [Return to the index.](index.md)